j-koko/PALF-Mask/low-frequency-masking/README.md

   --workers 8
 ```

-This command applies 300 Hz masking to all voiced plosive intervals across train split and saves the output to plosives_masked/.
+This command applies 300 Hz masking to all voiced plosive frames across train split and saves the output to plosives_masked/.

 ## Test Mode
 To quickly check if the setup works: